Johnson went pretty hard in the showdown with King over Rwandan politics - ExBulletin

 Johnson went pretty hard in the showdown with King over Rwandan politics

+Former communications chief Guto Harri claimed the former prime minister had “essentially” grown closer to the then prince.

-Oris Johnson confronted the king, essentially blaming him for calling Rwanda’s asylum policy appalling, it has been alleged.
+Boris Johnson has confronted the King, ‘essentially facing him’ for calling Rwanda’s asylum policy ‘appalling’, it has been alleged.

-Guto Harri, who served as No 10 communications director under the former prime minister, claimed Mr Johnson told him he was quite tough on the then prince.
+Guto Harri, who served as No 10 communications director under the former prime minister, claimed Mr Johnson told him he had ‘been pretty tough’ on the then prince.

-Mr Johnson disputed his long-time allies’ account as inaccurate, with a source saying he regrets any comments about conversations with the Royal Family.
+Mr Johnson disputed his long-time ally’s account as ‘inaccurate’, with a source saying he ‘deplored’ any comments about conversations with the Royal Family.

-Charles and Mr Johnson discussed the Kings’ criticism of the program when they met in Rwanda’s capital Kigali at a Commonwealth summit in June.
+Charles and Mr Johnson discussed the King’s reported criticism of the project when they met in Rwanda’s capital Kigali at a Commonwealth summit in June.

-At the time, Mr Johnson described his chat with Charles as a good old chinwag that covered a lot of ground.
+At the time, Mr Johnson described his discussion with Charles as a ‘good old chinwag’ which ‘covered a lot of ground’.

-Along with other former Prime Ministers, Mr Johnsons attended the Kings Coronation this weekend.
+Along with other former prime ministers, Mr Johnson attended the King’s coronation over the weekend.

 Mr Harri claimed Charles and Mr Johnson struggled to get along for years after the politician was late for a meeting when he was mayor of London but Rwanda was the last straw water.